microsoft/Recognizers-Text/Python/README.md

     This recognizer will find any currency presented.
 E.g. _"Interest expense in the 1988 third quarter was $ 75.3 million"_ will return _"75300000 Dollar"_.

-    `NumberWithUnitRecognizers.recognize_currency('Interest expense in the 1988 third quarter was $ 75.3 million', Culture.English)`
+    `recognize_currency('Interest expense in the 1988 third quarter was $ 75.3 million', Culture.English)`

     Or you can obtain a model instance using: